-OMINDEX[®] is a comparative, company performance rating system, approved by the Maturity Institute (MI), which successfully combines conventional measures of financial valuation with measures of ESG performance.
+OMINDEX® (Organisational Maturity Index) is a comparative, company diagnostic and performance rating system, approved by the Maturity Institute (MI), which successfully combines conventional measures of financial valuation with measures of ESG capability and performance.
 The methodology, that produces these ratings, assesses how companies create value; relative to their effective capacity.